songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_architecture.md

 kubectl get pods
 ```

-the results are held in the pod's logs (adjust the name)
+The results are held in the pod's logs (adjust the name)

 ```bash
 kubectl logs kube-bench-fpwnt
 ```

-We see that our `kind` cluster fails in the RBAC Section because it binds users the users `kubernetes` and in the group `kubeadm:cluster-admins` and binds it to the cluster-admin role to give it full privilege.
+We see that our `kind` cluster fails in the RBAC Section because it binds the users `kubernetes` and the group `kubeadm:cluster-admins` to the cluster-admin role to give it full privileges.
 Check also the different warnings for other sections, for a lot we already have the knowledge to remediation the issues.
-What we have notyet played around with is etcd.
-Let's to that:
+What we have not yet played around with is `etcd`.
+Let's do that:

 ### {{% task %}} Read data in etcd

-We learned that the state of our cluster is stored in etcd, in kind etcd runs inside the cluster see `etcd-kind-control-plane`.
-Let us demonstrate that we can read secrets if we have access to the database
+We learned that the state of our cluster is stored in `etcd`, in `kind` `etcd` runs inside the cluster see `etcd-kind-control-plane`.
+Let us demonstrate that we can read secrets if we have access to the database.

 Create the secret first: